 Getting to Wulai

 Wulai is very easy to get to with or without your own transportation.
 If you are coming from Taipei, hop on the MRT Xindian Line and ride to the Xindian stop.
 At the front entrance of the MRT station, find the bus to Wulai #849.
 The bus trip will cost you around 40 NT and takes you about 40 minutes to get up the mountain to Wulai.
 This all of course depends on traffic as weekends and holidays can be busy.
 Once in Wulai, it is easy to walk where you need to go.

 Wulai has a cool old street.
 It is open during the day, but really gets going in the evening.
 There are lots of great things to eat.

-The Wulai area is inhabited by the aborginal Ayatal Tribe.
-One staple of the aborginal people is mountain boar.
+The Wulai area is inhabited by the aboriginal Ayatal Tribe.
+One staple of the aboriginal people is mountain boar.
 There are lots of of these sausages cooking on the old street.

 More mountain boar sausages are being prepared.
 They smell great and taste fresh and delicious.

 There are some old style foods on the Wulai old street like this sticky candy that is pulled and stretched multiple times while being prepared.